 Children of all ages count towards the limit of 6, according to the latest guidance from the British government.

 Minister Michael Gove confirmed this when the first set of lockdown restrictions eased back in March.
 He said that England’s decision to include children in the rule of 6 was “absolutely right” as it enabled people to meet “in a way that is socially responsible”.

-However, a group of any size from two households can meet up outdoors at the moment – and inside from May 17.
+However, a group of any size from two households can meet up indoors from May 17.
 Each household can also include a support bubble in this case, if they are eligible to create one.
 The broadening of the rules is a new change in the rule of 6 definition and it means that two larger families can now meet.
 Although the guidance on hugging has changed, the government have warned people to keep their distance where possible.

 If all steps of the roadmap continue to go to plan, we could see no legal limits on social contact from June 21.
 This would mean that the rule of six would no longer be necessary.